MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faq-timeline-highlights-with-copilot.md

 # Responsible AI FAQ for Copilot in the timeline

-Here are some common questions and answers about using Microsoft Copilot in the timeline.
+Here are some common questions and answers about using Copilot in the timeline.

 ## What is Copilot in the timeline?